-Decibel dB calculation amplification gain and damping loss ratio - sengpielaudio
+Decibel dB calculation amplification factor gain loss and damping factor ratio voltage power - sengpielaudio

 Deutsche Version UK-flag s/w - sengpielaudio D-flag - sengpielaudio